smalldatalab/omh-admin-dashboard/README.md

-# SDL ADMIN DASHBOARD - Manage Participants' Data
+# SDL ADMIN DASHBOARD - Accessing and Administering Participants' Data

 ## Overview

-The admin dashboard is a web-based interface that enables the researchers (or clinicians) to setup, monitor, and retrieve data from authorized participants of their studies using a specified set of mobile health applications.
-It is one part of [ohmage-omh](http://ohmage-omh.smalldata.io/) project, which is an open-source, open-architecture, mobile health platform intended for rapid prototyping and piloting of mobile health applications.
-The dashboard is integrated with Mobilty, ohmage, PAM, Moves and Fitbit apps and available for CSV and image data donwload.
+The admin dashboard is a web-based interface that enables researchers (or clinicians) to setup, monitor, and retrieve data from authorized participants of their studies using a specified set of mobile health applications.
+It is one part of the [ohmage-omh](http://ohmage-omh.smalldata.io/) project, which is an open-source, open-architecture, mobile health platform intended for rapid prototyping and piloting of mobile health applications.
+The dashboard integrates with Mobility, ohmage, PAM, Moves and Fitbit apps and available for CSV and image data download.

 ## Background

-SDL Admin Dashboard is a Ruby on Rails project and it uses [Active Admin](http://activeadmin.info/) as the framework, a Ruby on Rails plugin for generating administration style interfaces.
-It also intergates with the ohmage-omh Mongo DataBase using <a href="https://docs.mongodb.org/ecosystem/tutorial/ruby-mongoid-tutorial/">Mongoid</a>, a Ruby MongoDB Driver.
-Please customize the database information in `config/mongoid.yml`.
+SDL Admin Dashboard is built on [Ruby on Rails](http://rubyonrails.org/) project and uses [Active Admin](http://activeadmin.info/) to abstract out most of the views and controllers, so that editing basic functionality should be straightforward for those with no Ruby, Rails, or even programming experience.

+##### Database configuration

+Integration with the ohmage-omh Mongo database is handled via [Mongoid](http://mongoid.github.io/en/mongoid/index.html).
+The connection can be customized in the `config/mongoid.yml` file.

-#### Active Admin Built-in Functions
+#### ActiveAdmin Built-in Functionality

-Active Admin gem comes with a set of files for the framework including Controller, Models, Views and Migration and the creation of Admin User and Users.
-Please see Active Admin's main page for more explanations.
+ActiveAdmin automatically handles most of the presentation layer of the dashboard and can be configured using the ActiveAdmin DSL, which is further [explained here](http://activeadmin.info/):

 #### Later Added On Functions (Customized)
 ##### Feature in Admin User Panel
 > Authorization

-There are three types of Admin User and they all have different access to the dashboard.
-The file that sets up the authorization is `models/admin_authoriations.rb`.
-See [here](http://activeadmin.info/docs/13-authorization-adapter.html) for examples.
-The authorization only provides access to the whole tabs but if you would like to control the content within the tab, please edit the files under `app/admin` directly.
+There are three types of AdminUser, each with different levels of access and permissions on the dashboard.
+These authorizations are configured in `models/admin_authoriations.rb`(see [here](http://activeadmin.info/docs/13-authorization-adapter.html) for examples).
+The authorization levels in the file only control access to tabs (tables) at the top of the dashboard, to control access to specific items within a tab the permissions will have to be edited in the appropriate file in `app/admin` directly.

->  Emails Sending
+> Mailers

-The email sending function is for Admin User to set up the passwords for the first time and reset the passwords.
-The dashboard uses a gem called 'mandrill-rails', an API provided by [Mandrill](https://www.mandrill.com/) for transactional emails from websites and applications.
-Create your username and password and pass them into your `config/secrets.yml`.
-The names of the varibales should follow the names in `config/application.rb` below.
-Also, you can follow the instructions on Mandrill to set up a domain name for your email sender.
+The email sending function is currently used to allow AdminUsers to set and reset passwords.
+The dashboard uses the `'mandrill-rails'` gem to interface with the [Mandrill](https://www.mandrill.com/) API for sending the mailers, though other adapters/API could be used.
+Mandrill credentials should be declared in `config/secrets.yml` and conform to the variable names in `config/application.rb` (see below).
+You will also need to follow the instructions on the Mandrill site to create an account and set up a domain name for your email sender.

 ```Ruby
 config.action_mailer.default_url_options = {:host => ENV['MANDRILL_HOST'] || Rails.application.secrets.MANDRILL_HOST}